OctavioBR/cartesian/README.md

 On startup, the API server should read a list of points from `data/points.json`.

 # Solution
 Code purely with Go and it's standard library.
+For each request, it iterates points from data "_O(n)_", and stores occurrences (_m_) whithin distance from search origin using sorted insert.
+Took advantage of [`sort.Search`](https://golang.org/pkg/sort/#Search) function which uses bynary search "_O(log m)_", achieving the end asymptotic complexity of _O(n log m)_.

+There may be other data sctructures that could better explore the cartesian coordinate system.
+Storing points from json file _sorted_, and enabling improved search from origin, limited by given distance.

 ### Build?
-`make build`
+`make build` → This will create a static binary file at `bin/cartesian`.

 ### Run?
 `make run`